s4mp0l/tModLoader_RCE/README.md

 It's a 1-Click Social Engineering exploit: Prompt requires "Yes" to download or manual subscribe/enable from Workshop.

+> It is important to note that this is a limitation that was implemented recently.
+Previously, tModLoader downloaded mods directly to the client without asking, but the “feature” is still present and can still be abused, although it requires a confirmation click.

 # Disclaimer & Responsible Disclosure

 The purpose of this PoC is strictly educational and research-oriented.
 I am not responsible for any misuse of this code.
 Using this code to harm others violates laws in most jurisdictions and goes against ethical hacking principles.